-At PowerThru, we’ve helped a lot of candidates get launched in the last few months.
-For first-time candidates or folks who have been out of office for awhile and are not used to online tools, we find ourselves telling them the same things.
+At PowerThru, we’ve helped a lot of political candidates launch their campaigns, or Executive Directors launch or re-launch their non-profits.
+For first-time candidates or folks who are not used to online tools, we find ourselves telling them the same things.

-So how do you get started when you’re running for office?
-Here’s our list to help guide candidates and would-be candidates during the crucial phase between “thinking about running” and launching.
+So how do you get started when you’re running for office or launching a brand-new non-profit organization?
+Here’s our list to help guide candidates, would-be candidates and future executive directors during the crucial phase between “thinking about it” and launching.
 What you do now can give you the boost you need for a successful launch, and get you on track to win.
 If you’re thinking about running, please read this carefully.
 And if you know somebody who’s running, please pass this along!

 1. Your list is the heart muscle of your campaign.
 So strengthen and build it as much as you can before you launch.